 We are committed to helping support the state's vaccination plan to get as many people vaccinated as quickly as possible.
 We understand the confusion, worry, and frustration as COVID-19 cases are on the rise.
 While we are all tired from the back and forth that COVID-19 brings, one thing remains constant: vaccines save lives.

-Speak with your health care provider and visit the FAQs from Dartmouth-Hitchcock Health.
+Speak with your health care provider and visit the FAQs from Dartmouth Hitchcock Medical Center and Clinics.